Hormone Therapy

 Hormone therapy works for breast cancers that are hormone receptor-positive (HR+).
 HR+ breast cancers account for about 70 percent of all breast cancers.
 Subtypes of these cancers exist such as estrogen or progesterone receptor-positive (ER+ or PR+).1

 In HR+ breast cancers, proteins or receptors on the cancer cells link to hormones in the body.
 The cancer cells feed on these hormones.
-As a result, the cancer cells increase in number, resulting in tumor growth.1,2
+As a result, the number of cancer cells increases, resulting in tumor growth.1,2

 Hormone therapy works in diverse ways, depending on the specific therapy chosen.
 Most hormone therapies work to reduce the presence and function of estrogen in the body or keep estrogen from reaching the cancer cells and taking effect.1,2